 Make sure the peel isn’t broken in any areas.
 This could introduce bacteria and insects which you obviously shouldn’t consume.

 Then, you can also feel the firmness of the plantain.
-Ripe plantains should be completely soft.
+They should be completely soft.
 There shouldn’t be any hard areas.

 How To Ripen A Plantain Quickly

-Now, it isn’t always possible to buy ripe plantains.
+Now, it isn’t always possible to buy plantains ripe.
 More often than not, they are sold unripe.
 And, because plantains aren’t as easy to find as bananas, you won’t always have the option (or time) to look for ripe ones.

-So, that means you will need to ripen them before using them.
+So, that means you will need to ripen them before using to cook them.
 And for these plantain pancakes, you have to use ripe ones.

 The first method (and the one I recommend using) will take a couple of days.
 But it depends on the ripeness of the plantains and the temperature and humidity of your area.